stewemetal/website-1/docs/quickstart/ktor.md

 }
 ```

-and our Repository, which provide data:
+and our Repository, which provides data:

 ```kotlin
 class HelloRepository {